The Bankrate promise

 Still, a $295 annual fee applies to this card ($375 if application is received on or after 2/1/24), which should leave you with an important question: Is the American Express Business Gold Card worth it?

 When is the Amex Business Gold worth it?

-There are several reasons the Amex Business Gold may be well worth the $295 annual fee, and it all starts with the generous welcome bonus this card offers.
-Note that points earned with this card fall within the dynamic American Express Membership Rewards program and are worth an average of 2 cents each toward premium transfer partner travel redemptions, according to Bankrate valuations, meaning the welcome offer alone can be worth up to $1,400.
+First off, you should note that points earned with this card fall within the dynamic American Express Membership Rewards program and are worth 2.0 cents each toward premium transfer partner travel redemptions, according to Bankrate valuations, meaning the welcome offer alone can be worth $1,400.

 Membership Rewards points come with a variety of redemption options in general.
-Points can be used for merchandise, gift cards, statement credits and travel through AmexTravel.com, and you can also transfer them to American Express transfer partners, like Delta SkyMiles, Air France / Flying Blue and the Hilton Honors program.
+Points can be used for merchandise, gift cards, statement credits and travel through AmexTravel.com.
+You can also transfer points to American Express transfer partners, like Delta SkyMiles, Air France / Flying Blue and the Hilton Honors program.

 If your business spends a ton in these categories, you could score quite the haul in points over the course of a year.
-After all, maximizing your spending in categories like airfare, purchases at U.S. gas stations and U.S. shipping purchases could net you 600,000 Amex Membership Rewards points, worth up to $12,000 over the course of 12 months.
+After all, maximizing your spending in categories like airfare, purchases at U.S. gas stations and U.S. shipping purchases could net you 600,000 Amex Membership Rewards points per year, worth up to $12,000 over the course of 12 months.

-Other Amex Business Gold benefits include no foreign transaction fees, a baggage insurance plan, trip delay insurance, access to the Global Assist Hotline, secondary auto rental coverage.
+Other Amex Business Gold benefits include no foreign transaction fees, a baggage insurance plan, trip delay insurance, access to the Global Assist Hotline and secondary auto rental coverage.
 Separately, this card also comes with extended warranties on eligible items and purchase protection against damage or theft.

 When is the Amex Business Gold not worth it?

-While the rewards and benefits this business credit card offers are stellar, keep in mind that Amex Membership Rewards points are best for travel and far from ideal if you want to rack up cash back or points you can redeem for merchandise or gift cards.
-The fact is, you’ll only get .7 cents per point in value when you redeem rewards for purchases with the Amex Pay with Points feature, .6 cents per point if you redeem points for statement credits and anywhere from .5 cents to 1 cent per point for gift cards,
+Also keep in mind that Amex Membership Rewards points are best for travel and far from ideal if you want to rack up cash back or points you can redeem for merchandise or gift cards.
+The fact is, you’ll only get 0.7 cents per point in value when you redeem rewards for purchases with the Amex Pay with Points feature, 0.6 cents per point if you redeem points for statement credits and anywhere from 0.5 cents to 1 cent per point for gift cards.

 Should you get the Amex Business Gold?